Sustainability as compass

 Covestro is fully aligned to the circular economy and wants to help make it the global guiding principle in business and society.
 To this end, the company also heavily relies on cooperations – throughout the entire value chain and, in particular, in the interaction between different sectors.
 The aim of the Circular Economy is to use products as long as possible and several times as well as to avoid waste and to use end-of-life products such as used plastics as a valuable resource.
 Covestro is developing innovative recycling technologies for this purpose.

-In addition, the company aims to use alternative raw materials such as biomass and CO₂ in its production, thereby reducing dependence on fossil resources such as oil as much as possible.
+IIn addition, the company uses alternative raw materials such as biomass, used materials and waste in its production, thereby reducing dependence on fossil resources such as oil as much as possible.
 With its detailed Circular Economy program, which also includes the use of renewable energies, the materials manufacturer wants to help protect the climate, conserve limited natural resources, and set an example for the entire plastics industry.

 Alternative raw materials